nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow/workflow-naming-conventions.md

 *   The workflow name is the workflow definition name as it was configured in Studio.
 Only alphanumeric characters, '_' and '-' are allowed.
 Also follow this rule when building workflows without Studio.
     Ex: Purchase Order = por
-*   Start transition technical name and nodes not-translated labels with this prefix.&nbsp;Main reason is that the transition name and node labels are directly used for translations.
+*   Start transition technical name and nodes not-translated labels with this prefix.
+Main reason is that the transition name and node labels are directly used for translations.
 Buttons id doesn't need to be prefixed.
 Buttons label translation key should be: _workflow_prefix.node_name.button_id_
 *   Use _node_name_.directive for the content of the directive ex: prl_choose_particiants.directive.
 This improves maintenability of the translation as you better now what it matches.
 *   In translations, use verbs for tasks (ex: "Choose Participants"), verbs for buttons (ex: "Reject") and nouns for transitions (ex: "Validation").
 This will greatly improve readability of your graph, and facilitate the flow.